RWMcKinney/colorvisionproject-RWMcKinney/README.md

 ## Description

+# v0.2 Updates
-This program will use both the colors red and green to determine if you are colorblind or not.
+This program will use four photos of traffic lights to determine if you are colorblind and what type of colorblind you are.

 ## Developer